-Originally from South-West London, my lovely friend Kate has lived in Brighton for many years now so she really knows it inside out!
+Originally from South-West London, my lovely friend Kate has lived in Brighton for many years now so she really knows it inside out.
 When she isn’t DJing at iconic nights like Traumfrau or modelling for life drawing classes with Artists, Models, iNK, she is making her own art.
-Below, she’s provided a very detailed guide to life in Brighton!
+So if you’re looking for a hipster guide to Brighton, then you should check out my full city guide, including Kate’s tips, here.

 I love Brighton.
 It gets a lot of crap in the press, as it can sometimes seem like a bit of a parody of itself.
 ‘Oh that’s SOOO Brighton’, people will say, when faced with its many eccentricities.
 But really, I can’t imagine living anywhere else right now.